KhoiVVAPer/LocationTrackingTest/README.md

 # Supported features

-List of features in the app.
+List of features in the app:

 **Location screen:**